meiamuwe/udacity-python-backend-dev-capstone/README.md

 # Project dependencies

+The project has been developed with Python 3.13.

-The project currently uses the following main library dependencies:
+It uses the following main python libraries:

 | Dependency         | Version   | Description                                                     |
 |--------------------|-----------|-----------------------------------------------------------------|